skeema/skeema/doc/options.md

 * With [workspace=docker](#workspace), the [flavor](#flavor) value controls what Docker image is used for workspace containers.
 If no flavor is specified, an error is generated.

-* In the [Skeema.io CI service](https://www.skeema.io/ci), the [flavor](#flavor) value controls what database vendor and version is used for purposes of linting this directory.
-If no flavor is specified, the CI default is currently `mysql:5.7`.
+* In the [Cloud Linter service](https://www.skeema.io/cloud/), the [flavor](#flavor) value controls what database vendor and version is used for purposes of linting this directory.
+If no flavor is specified, the Cloud Linter default is currently `mysql:5.7`.

 Note that the database server's *actual* auto-detected vendor and version take precedence over the [flavor](#flavor) option in all other cases not listed above.